Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### Cross Domain Tracking (JavaScript)

 You can track anonymous behavior across two different domains.
-Anonymous users are identified by their Device IDs which will need to be passed between the domains.
+Anonymous users are identified by their Device IDs which must be passed between the domains.
 For example:

 - Site 1: `www.example.com`
 - Site 2: `www.example.org`

-Users who start on Site 1 and then navigate to Site 2 will need to have the Device ID generated from Site 1 passed as a parameter to Site 2.
+Users who start on Site 1 and then navigate to Site 2 need to have the Device ID generated from Site 1 passed as a parameter to Site 2.
 Site 2 then needs to initialize the SDK with that Device ID.
  The SDK can parse the URL parameter automatically if `deviceIdFromUrlParam` is enabled.

 - From Site 1, grab the Device ID from `amplitude.getInstance().options.deviceId`.
 - Pass the Device ID to Site 2 via a URL parameter when the user navigates. (for example: `www.example.com?amp_device_id=device_id_from_site_1`)